UX / UI Design, Product Design, Creative...

 What is your current role?

 My current role is Design Ops Director for HSBC Commercial Bank in the Customer Experience team.
-Whilst we’re one of our focuses is clearly on delivering great outcomes for customers, we also
+Whilst we’re one of our focuses is clearly on delivering great outcomes for customers.

 From a design operations perspective, I'm responsible for everything that our designers do that isn't design; broadly speaking that includes the ecosystems, processes and culture that makes design work.